 The body, mind and spirit are one - they are simply different expressions of the same 'substance'.
-Just as our mind records the events and experiences of our lives, so does our body and our auric field.
+It is not just our mind the records the events and experiences of our lives, but so does our body and our auric field.
 In fact, there is a fair amount of evidence out there the our 'memories' and actually stored in our biofield (for more on this - start at

 The body stores a 'cellular memory' of our experiences and stories, which over time can create physical changes (posture, pain, illness) in the body.
 When we live a life unaware of this connection, we tent to accumulate redundant behaviours, habits and attitudes that are not supportive of our higher self.
 We can get stuck in physical pain patterns, or emotional rollercoasters, or behaviour patterns we just can't break... (the creativity of the soul in expressing itself is vast and unique to each individual person :) ).
-Thus psychosomatic therapy aims at educating and guiding people through the process of releasing story and trauma from a manual therapy perspective (not talk therapy!).
+Our Trauma Healing sessions aim at very gently guiding the body through the process of releasing story and trauma from a manual therapy perspective (not talk therapy!).

-What happens in Psychosomatic Therapy sessions:
+What happens in Trauma Healing sessions:

 I do believe shifts can happen very quickly, particularly when you approach your story from as many angles as possible (e.g. manual therapy, energy therapy, talk therapy...).
 But sometimes the process of release involves layers that take time to progress through.
 In these cases I have found that becoming tuned in to what you are really looking to shift, asking for the shift, then letting life guide you to the people/techniques (even if it seems obscure!) the most effective way :).